jMetal/jMetalSP/docs/howto.rst

 There are a number of items to be considered:

 * In step 2 is created the dynamic algorithm, we set up the restart policies.
-* In step 3 is defined the counter for updating the problem.
+* In step 3 is defined the streaming data source, which will update the problem.
-* In step 2.4 we define an important variable from a point of view of the dynamic problem, thus with ``updateProblemByIterations`` we indicate whether the problem is updated following the number of iterations of the algorithm or with a external counter (as we will see in next code example).
+* Step 4 configures the data consumer, in this case a chart visualizator, and directory consumer
-* Step 3 and step 4 configure the chart visualizator, The value ``80`` means the display delay in milliseconds.
+* Step 5 runs the application

 The next example is ``DynamicSMPSORunnerStreaming`` class where we have set a streaming counter for updating the dynamic problem.
 It is worth noticing that the value of ``updateProblemByIterations`` in this case is ``false`` because it is the counter who modifies the dynamic problem.
 In the step 4 is configured the streaming counter which create a new value every ``2000 miliseconds``.